Manikantan-S/foldertoai/README.md

 # FoldertoAI

-A lightweight, backend-focused utility designed to aggregate the contents of multiple files into a single `.txt` document.
+A lightweight, DSA and backend-focused utility designed to aggregate the contents of multiple files into a single `.txt` document.
 Ideal for preprocessing and consolidating textual data, particularly for input into machine learning, natural language processing pipelines, or AI models.

 ---